 How can rural communities combat substance abuse?

 Prevention programs can help reduce substance abuse in rural communities, particularly when focused on adolescents.
 Programs using evidence-based strategies that involve parents within schools and churches may discourage alcohol use by younger adults.

 Counselors, healthcare professionals, teachers, parents, and law enforcement can work together to identify problems and develop prevention strategies to control substance abuse in rural communities by:

 - Holding community or town hall meetings to raise awareness of the issues

 - Training law enforcement regarding liquor license compliance, underage drinking, and detection of impaired drivers

-- Inviting speakers to talk to school-aged children and help them understand the consequences
+- Inviting speakers to talk to school-aged children and help them understand the consequences of substance abuse

 - Routine screening in primary care visits to identify at-risk children and adults

 - Collaborating with churches and service clubs to provide a strong support system for individuals in recovery, which might include support groups and tobacco quitlines

 - Training volunteers to identify and refer individuals at risk

 - Developing a formal substance abuse prevention or treatment program for the community

 - Providing care coordination and patient navigation services for people with substance use disorders